Bible Study Downloads & PrintablesUltimate Bible Cheat Sheets | Instant Bible Studies | Ultimate Bible Adventure Packs

 This verse also doesn’t say, “don’t do it”, which seems to completely contradict the Church’s traditional teaching that the Bible says, “no premarital sex”.
 When we run into verses like this we are faced with two choices.
 We can either accept what the Bible actually says or accept what man’s tradition teaches and ignore the Bible.
 That choice is between you and God.

-Does this article condone premarital sex?
+Does this study condone premarital sex?

-The article points out that the Bible says nothing about people living together before being married (shacking up).
+The study points out that the Bible says nothing about people living together before being married (shacking up).
 The story of the woman at the well makes no condemnation of the woman’s living situation, even though many Christians twist scripture to say it does.
 Read it for yourself.
 The story only covers her relationship situation, not who she lives with.
 Jesus said to the woman about her situation, “thou sayest well…” Those that try to use this to justify their false teaching on the issue are adding to the text, which is forbidden by scripture.

 “Add thou not unto his words, lest he reprove thee, and thou be found a liar.” – Proverbs 30:6